AS FEATURED ON:

 At ADHD Advisor, your evaluation will focus on understanding your unique challenges and strengths so that your treatment plan is built specifically for you.

 ADHD Advisor in California now offers both stimulant and non-stimulant medication options for the treatment of ADHD.
-Depending on clinical appropriateness, the licensed California providers may prescribe medications such as Adderall, Vyvanse, or Strattera, among others.
+Depending on clinical appropriateness, the licensed California providers may prescribe medications.
 All prescriptions comply with both federal and state regulations and are issued only after a comprehensive evaluation.
-For many patients, therapy, coaching, and medication whether stimulant or non-stimulant can be highly effective components of a personalized care plan.
+For many members, therapy, coaching, and medication whether stimulant or non-stimulant can be highly effective components of a personalized care plan.
 Learn more about online ADHD prescriptions.

 Yes.
 ADHD can qualify as a disability under California law, making you eligible for certain protections and accommodations.
 This can include school supports like IEPs or 504 plans, as well as workplace accommodations under the California Civil Rights Department and the state’s accommodation guidelines.